 Wet Reckless Driving

-Under certain circumstances, you can plea to a “wet reckless” driving charge instead of a DUI.
+Under certain circumstances, you can plead to a “wet reckless” driving charge instead of a DUI.
 This charge is not one an officer will use to arrest you but is available at the prosecutor’s discretion.
 If you feel like you’d certainly be convicted of a DUI, a wet reckless charge may be a far better option.

 A wet reckless charge can come with a fee that’s a third of the one you would pay if convicted of a DUI.
-Likewise, there’s a 90-day maximum jail sentence for a wet reckless charge, as opposed to the one year maximum for repeated DUI offenses.
+Likewise, there’s a 90-day maximum jail sentence for a wet reckless charge, as opposed to the one-year maximum for repeated DUI offenses.
 In addition, there is no criminal license suspension for a wet reckless charge.

 While a wet reckless charge can be considered a lesser offense due to its decreased punishments, it is similar enough to a DUI charge that you may not want to jump on the offer.
 If you are arrested for a DUI in the next ten years, a wet reckless charge will count as a prior DUI offense for purposes of determining your potential penalties.